Dunn County Sheriff's Office investigating the discovery of the man's body in the Chippewa River - Up News Info - Up News Info

 According to the sheriff's office, officers responded around 10 a.m., after someone reported seeing the body upriver from the old railroad bridge in the city of Dunn.

-Upon arrival, officers found the body of a white man and determined that the individual had died.
+Upon arrival, officers found the body of a white man and determined that the individual, Steven Feld, 66, had died.
+Feld was currently homeless, residing in Eau Claire.

-An autopsy is underway at the Ramsey County Medical Examiner's Office.
-Officials will reveal the person's identity after family and friends have been notified.
+An autopsy indicated that death was consistent with drowning in fresh water.
+Authorities say there were no traumatic injuries to the body.

 The incident is still under investigation.